-I like to use lentils as the base for this delicious filling.
-Another plant-based option would be beans.
-Cannellini or pinto beans would be a natural choice because they’re soft and would be easy to mash into the rest of the ingredients.
+- Legumes: I like to use cooked lentils for plant based protein plus extra fiber.
+Cannellini or pinto beans would be another good choice because they’re soft and would be easy to mash into the rest of the ingredients.

 How to make vegan cabbage rolls